The Abominable Snowmen: Plot

-The TARDIS lands in Tibet in the Himalayas, where The Second Doctor finds a dead body amid the remains of a campsite.
-The Doctor arrives at Detsen Monastery, where he meets Professor Edward Travers, who is attempting to find the Yeti.
-It appears there have been some deaths recently, but the Professor says the Yeti cannot be the culprit because of its shy nature.
+The TARDIS lands in Tibet in the Himalayas, where the Second Doctor (Patrick Troughton) finds a dead body amid the remains of a campsite.
+The Doctor arrives at Detsen Monastery, where he meets Professor Edward Travers (Jack Watling), who is attempting to find the yeti.
+Travers believes the yeti cannot be the culprit due to their shy nature, but Victoria (Deborah Watling) and Jamie (Frazer Hines), the Doctor's companions, find a cave of metal control spheres, and a Yeti attacks them.